 The father-son relationship may not remain the same throughout.
 It goes through a roller coaster of emotions and settles down at a stage that is comfortable for both.
 Let us look at its journey in detail.

 Early childhood: Although babies depend mostly on their mothers for nourishment and care, the time spent with fathers is equally important.
 Studies suggest that father-child interactions are more stimulating, vigorous, and arousing (2).
 During early childhood, the son looks up to his father, who is his hero and inspiration.
 He idolizes his father and feels fascinated when his dad fixes his toy or lifts him high up in the air.

 He pictures his dad to be stronger than Hercules, or wiser than Einstein, and tries to imitate him.
 He insists on eating like him, dressing, and even walking like him.
 He longs to spend time with him, and a small compliment from his dad is all it takes to make his day.

 Teenage: This is a tough phase for both the son and the father because, at this stage, the son develops his own opinions.
 There are clashes of opinions, arguments, and the inevitable locking of horns.
 Fishing trips and football matches with dad now get replaced with skateboarding with friends.

 Teens usually trade their former idolization for their fathers for admiration of friends or famous personalities.
 But it need not always be this way.
-A little effort by both father and son can pave the way for a smooth transition to adolescence, where the dad minds the generation gap, and the son accommodates his dad in this new phase of life.
+A little effort from both the father and son can pave the way for a smooth transition to adolescence.
+The father should be mindful of the generational divide or gap, while the son should accommodate his dad in this new phase of life without losing obedience.

 The father even begins seeking his son’s advice, and the son, once the follower, now slowly takes a greater share in family responsibilities.